Operating the FlightZoomer autopilot, the following points need to be considered:

 Either by pressing the A/P button on the Mode Control Panel:

 o Or by manually switching the flight controller into another mode using the transmitter.
 FlightZoomer will detect the changed mode and switch off immediately the FlightZoomer autopilot.
-Very typically this method is used by switching manually to RTL if something unexpected happens.
+Typically, this method is used by switching to RTL manually as soon as something unexpected happens.

 · The recommended emergency procedure is switching ArduPilot manually into RTL mode by a switch on the RC transmitter.